google/kf/docs/content/en/docs/v2.11/operator/customizing/cluster-configuration.md

 ```
 ## ProgressDeadlineSeconds

-`ProgressDeadlineSeconds` contains a configurable quoted integer indicating the maximun allowed time between state transition and reaching a stable state before provisioning or deprovisioning when pushing an application.
+`ProgressDeadlineSeconds` contains a configurable quoted integer indicating the maximum allowed time between state transition and reaching a stable state before provisioning or deprovisioning when pushing an application.
 The default value is `600` seconds.

 ## TerminationGracePeriodSeconds